freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 <Note>

-Pockets are not included in Sandy as it has one seam by default, if you cut multiple skirt pieces instead of a single one you and easily add pockets.
+Pockets are not included in Sandy as it has one seam by default, if you cut the skirt pattern piece into multiple pieces rather than a single one you can easily add pockets.
+Cutting it into thirds will give you two sideseams for two pockets, just don't forget to add seam allowance to the slashed seams.

 </Note>